Exam forms

 Oral online exam

 However, an oral examination can exceptionally be held as a partial online examination due to unusual circumstances.
-For example due to an acute obstacle in the presence of one of the assessors, so one assessor participates via an online connection.
-Individual online exams may also be relevant for guest students who need to take a re-exam after traveling back to their home university.
+For example, due to an acute obstacle in the presence of one of the assessors, one assessor participates via an online connection.
+Individual online exams may also be relevant for guest students who need to take a re-exam after travelling back to their home university.
 The decision to conduct an oral online examination for individual students or assessors is made by the course coordinator/supervisor.

 The Board of Studies must approve the decision to conduct an oral online examination for an entire course for all students based on completely extraordinary circumstances.